joanvelja/Confidently_Exiting/blogpost.md

 $\nu_{\text{head}}(x_{< t}) = \{x_t \in V : p_{\text{EXP}}(x_t|x_{< t}) \geq \alpha \max_{x'_t \in V} p_{\text{EXP}}(x'_t|x_{< t})\}$
 </p>

 It’s important to recognize that smaller LMs, despite their limitations, do reliably capture basic elements of English grammar and essential common sense principles, such as subject-verb agreement.
 Therefore, applying the CD objective indiscriminately could inadvertently penalize these correct linguistic behaviors, leading to false negatives.
 Similarly, it might also erroneously reward implausible token choices, resulting in false positives.
 To address these potential pitfalls, we incorporate the aforementioned plausibility constraint into our framework.
 Given a preceding context $`x_{< t}`$, this constraint selects a subset of plausible next tokens, out of the vocabulary $V$, whose probabilities are above a threshold.
 The threshold is a fraction $\alpha$ of the probability of the token with the highest probability in the vocabulary.
-The hyperparameter $\alpha$ is in the range $[0, 1]$, and it is set by the authors of the original work to 0.1 without any explanation about the heuristic assumption.
-What we found in our experiments, instead, is that setting this parameter to 0.1 leads to overconfidence.
-For this reason, we thus propose a different way to address the parameter, not requiring tuning and taking into account the notion of confidence we already calculate for the purpose of EE.
-We therefore propose a hyperbolic decaying schedule for $\alpha$ defined as follows:
+The hyperparameter $\alpha$ is in the range $[0, 1]$, it is set by the authors of the original work to 0.1, and we keep this value for our implementation.

-$$
-\alpha' = \left(\frac{\alpha}{1 + \text{decay rate} \times \ell}\right) \times (1 - \text{confidence})
-$$

-The intuition for this is that we want to combine the decay of the threshold over iterations with the confidence of the predictions, allowing for a more relaxed threshold as confidence increases and iterations progress.
 Formally, to translate the concept of CD into a practical application, we introduce a contrastive objective, called Log Contrastive Difference (LCD), defined as:

 $$
 p_{\text{LCD}}(x_t | x_{< t}) = \text{Softmax}\left(\log \frac{p_{\text{EXP}}(x_t | x_{< t})}{p_{\text{AMA}}(x_t | x_{< t})}\right)
 $$

 This CD objective is designed to promote text patterns that are preferred by the larger, expert LMs and discourage those that are typically produced by the smaller, amateur LMs.
 It works in tandem with the plausibility constraint, to ensure that the penalization of amateur behaviors does not disregard grammatically correct and sensible language constructs.
 By doing this, we aim to refine the CD approach, enabling it to differentiate effectively between undesirable simplicity and necessary linguistic accuracy, thus avoiding common errors in model-generated text.
 Thus the final distribution will be: